Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 The following are some options I set to setup a local DNS.
 First, `server=8.8.8.8` will forward all queries not found locally to the upstream DNS `8.8.8.8`.
 Next, I set the name of each host manually in `/etc/hosts_domjudge`, so I'll have to set the option: `addn-hosts=/etc/hosts_domjudge`.
 The other 2 options are `expand-hosts` and `domain=domjudge,192.168.218.0/24`.
 They mean that all machines under `192.168.218.0/24` have their FQDN end with `domjudge`, and if the domain name written in `/etc/hosts_dojudge` doesn't end with `domjudge`, `dnsmaq` will automatically append it.
 Let's say we have an entry `192.168.218.1 01 master01.domjudge`.
 Our query results will be:

+The following are some options I set to setup a local DNS.
+- `server=8.8.8.8`: forward all queries not found locally to the upstream DNS `8.8.8.8`.
+- `addn-hosts=/etc/hosts_domjudge`: `dnsmasq` reads additional host pairs from `/etc/hosts_domjudge`, where I set the name of each host manually.
+- `expand-hosts` and `domain=domjudge,192.168.218.0/24`: all machines under `192.168.218.0/24` have their FQDN end with `domjudge`, and if the domain name written in `/etc/hosts_dojudge` doesn't end with `domjudge`, `dnsmaq` will automatically append it.

+Let's say we have an entry `192.168.218.1 01 master01.domjudge`.
+Our query results will be:

 | Query | Result |
 | ----- | ------ |
 | `01` | `192.168.218.1` |